teskav/ProgrammeerProject/REPORT.md

 ### Visualizations
 + A big change in this is that I first wanted to make all my visualizations below eachother, but it turned out to be more clear if I put the scatter and the map next to eachother.
 I think this is a good decision, since now you can click on a country in the map and see this dot in the scatter plot, which is way more clear for the user.
-+ For the TopoJSON I had to import D3 version 3, instead of D3 version 5.
-So I decided to import both the version and use for the map of Europe version 3 and for all the other things version 5.
 + The update functions of the visualizations were a big challenge.
 I wanted nice transitions for this, but for all the visualizations I had problems with this and it took me a lot of time.
 I never used these update functions before and in the beginning I didn't really understand them, but now I do.
 I am glad I learned how to use these, since it is way more beautiful than deleting the old svg and adding a new one (what I was doing before).
 I am really happy that in the end I could fix this for all the visualizations.
 + For the x-axis of my scatter plot I wanted to do the health spendings in 1000 $ per capita.
 But during my project I thought it was better to do the health spendings in % of GDP, since this will show more than the spendings in dollars.
 Now you can compare it better with eachother.
 + First I wanted to show my visualizations for only the European Union.
 But I started my project with doing it for whole Europe and I decided to keep it that way, since there was no reason to do it for only the European Union.
 For some countries I had some missing data, which made me hesitate again, but I got the feedback that it was better to do it for whole Europe, since you will always have missing data.